Through the Blue

 EASY HIKES & DREAMY DIPS

-All the island’s six beaches are blissfully sunbed free, or “unorganised” as they say in Greece.
-Be prepared to bring shade and mats.
+All the island’s six beaches are blissfully sunbed free, or “unorganised” as they say in Greece, so be prepared to bring shade and mats.
 Your accommodation might come equipped with beach umbrellas and foldable chairs.
 If not, you can find them in the island’s mini-marts.
 And if it’s all starting to sound a little too complicated, the restaurant-cafe on Fanos beach has loungers and umbrellas on its terrace perched just above the shore.

 Fanos Beach, Koufonisia